moefc32/spa-boilerplate/README.md

-# spa-boilerplate
+# SPA-Boilerplate
-Boilerplate for single page application
+Boilerplate for single page application, enhanced with Bootstrap 5 and Alpine.js